musm/WinTypes.jl/README.md

 );
 ```

-The call to these APIs using `WinTypes` is simpler and
-easier to wrap, without manually looking up the corresponding Windows data types in Julia.
+Using `WinTypes` to wrap these APIs is both simpler and more readible, making it easier without having to manually look up the corresponding Windows data types.